linspector/uplink/README.md

  - A lot... :)
  - Make all config vars as ARGS and vice versa.
 ARGS have higher priority.
 Chain: default -> config -> ARGS.
- - Parallelize queries using threads to improve performance; Does not work using SQLite because of exclusive access to the database
+ - ~~Parallelize queries using threads to improve performance; Does not work using SQLite because of exclusive access to the database~~
+ - ~~SQL server backend; MariaDB/MySQL?~~ DONE
+ - Bring back SQLite support
- - SQL server backend; PostgreSQL?
-Or peewee ORM to support PostgreSQL, MySQL and SQLite.
+ - Switch to ORM (peewee?) to support PostgreSQL, MySQL and SQLite.
- - Gtk+ frontend. wxGlade?
+ - Gtk+ frontend connecting to the database or loading a local copy of a SQLite file. wxGlade?
- - ~~A cron mode to not let uplink run in an endless loop to be scheduled and executed by cron.~~
+ - ~~A cron mode to not let uplink run in an endless loop to be scheduled and executed by cron.~~ DONE
  - A daemon mode to be a real UNIX daemon.
 For now, it's just sleep() based.
  - Always keep platform independence in mind but not if uplink looses nice features on Linux.